xiaoyunyang/xiaoyunyang.github.io/content/post/programming/open-source-for-okcupid.md

 **Take initiative.**

-You have to spend your own time working on it, at least in the beginning.
+You may have to spend your own time working on it, at least in the beginning.
 But it's easy to do when you find a project that you feel passionate about and enjoyable enough that you want to work on in your free time.
+Completing a proof of concept (POC) / minimal viable product (MVP) will make it easier to show that it's viable to dedicate some engineering resources to it.

 I'm a fan of weekend hackathons with friends as I find that to be a highly effective and enjoyable way of getting a lot of stuff done over a short period of time.
-Completing a proof of concept (POC) / minimal viable product (MVP) will make it easier to show that it's viable to dedicate some engineering resources to it.
+During my weekend hackathon when I built the MVP, I kept the scope limited to what's achievable in three days.
+Keeping the MVP scope small really helped to kick the project off.

 Many companies like OkCupid have hack weeks in which engineers are given company time to work on their own  ideas as long as it directly or tangentially benefits the company in some way.
 Hack weeks provide opportunities to work on things such as creating and open sourcing software for your company.

 **Talk to your manager.**

 They can be your biggest ally.
 I’ve never met anyone who’s against the idea of open sourcing a general purpose tool or solution to a general problem but you have to convince them that it's worth letting you work on it on company time.
 Having the POC / MVP when you are having the conversation with them will help a ton.

+I think "should I have this on my personal account or company account" is a big blocker to open sourcing for a company.
+If I just want the code to be out there and available as quickly as possible, having it under my personal account makes more sense.

+Another blocker for many people is using their personal time to work on something that they don't "own".
+When I told my non-tech friends about the project, people were surprised that I "gave away my work for free".
+I feel like no one can really "own" open-source code.